bahelit/ctrl_plus_revise/README.md

 Additionally, Ctrl+Revise features customizable keyboard shortcuts for streamlined workflow, allowing you to focus on the creative process.
 This powerful tool is compatible with a range of platforms, including Windows, Linux, and macOS, supporting AMD, Nvidia, and Apple M1 chip architectures.

+None of the text you copy is stored or sent to any server.
+The AI model runs locally on your machine, ensuring your privacy and data security.

 Frontend:
 - GUI toolkit: `fyne`